Mjz86/String/README.md

 while 64 byte object for the tunable sso size of  30 is not ideal, its a compromise between  being very packed, or easier to write and execute.

+although,  this is likely not a big problem because most of the strings would be lass than 30 bytes , and the clang implementation has this branch cost , with sso of 22 bytes,  so  this is not a bad tradeoff, hence why i am questioning if the  `packed_string`  is a welcome addition to the library or not.